scala-ide/scala-ide.github.com/download/nightly.md

 ---

 # Scala IDE Helium, Nightly
-*Helium* is the codename of the future release of the Scala IDE.
+*Helium* is the codename of the Scala IDE's next release.
 If you like staying on the cutting edge, make sure to install this nighlty.

 ## New Features
 {% include nightly-download-features.txt %}